 A Definition of Gut Dysbiosis

-So what is dysbiosis anyway?
 Your gut, or gastrointestinal tract, contains nearly four pounds of bacteria.
 When these bacteria work together well, people’s digestion and overall health are better.
 But, when there is a disruption in the balance of beneficial and harmful bacteria in the gut, people experience dysbiosis.
-This microbiota imbalance typically occurs when people take antibiotics or experience stress or eat an unhealthy diet that reduces the number of beneficial bacteria and enables the harmful bacteria to flourish.
+This microbiota imbalance typically occurs when people take antibiotics.
+It also occurs when people experience stress or eat an unhealthy diet that reduces the number of beneficial bacteria.
+This enables the harmful bacteria to flourish.

-When people have a prolonged imbalance, diseases and health issues such as autoimmune disease, bloating, chronic fatigue syndrome, food allergies, irritable bowel syndrome, skin conditions, yeast infections, weight gain, and depression, among others, can occur.
-Symptoms such as bloating, diarrhea, headaches, abdominal pain, mental fog, constipation, acne, indigestion, and acid reflux are some of the tell-tale signs of gut dysbiosis.
+Symptoms such as bloating, diarrhea, headaches, abdominal pain, mental fog, constipation, acne, indigestion, and acid re-flux are some of the tell-tale sigs of gut dysbiosis.